itsyourOOP/web-optimization-capstone/README.md

 ## Current Issues:

 1. Setting of governor to userspace
-   - Tried setting "intel_pstate = disabled" as per [this SO thread](https://stackoverflow.com/questions/23526671/how-to-solve-the-cpufreqset-errors)
+   - Tried setting `intel_pstate = disabled` as per [this SO thread](https://stackoverflow.com/questions/23526671/how-to-solve-the-cpufreqset-errors)